 On the other hand, someone might not have the strength to perform more than a few push-ups, which means that a push-up test would become a test of muscular strength instead of muscular endurance.

-For the lowest group in the ACSM push-up test -- the "needs improvement" group -- within the
+For the lowest group in the ACSM push-up test -- the "needs improvement" group -- within the 30-39 year-old age group, men still have to complete 11 push-ups and women seven modified push-ups.

 The problem with the push-up test is that some people may simply not be strong enough to complete the test.
 For someone who can't complete more than the minimum required amount of push-ups, the test might be challenging their muscular strength more than their muscular endurance.